Rotator Cuff Tear

 - Crackling sensation when moving your shoulder in certain positions

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with rotator cuff tears return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with rotator cuff tears return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 In most patients, non-surgical treatment options can relieve pain and improve function over time.
 However, if your pain does not improve or you use your arms for overhead work or sports, surgery may be the best option.
 Our orthopedic surgeons are experts in shoulder arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.